powersync-ja/powersync-js/packages/powersync-sdk-web/README.md

 A changelog for this SDK is available [here](https://releases.powersync.com/announcements/powersync-js-web-client-sdk).

+# API Reference

+The full API reference for this SDK can be found [here](https://powersync-ja.github.io/powersync-js/web-sdk).

 # Examples

 For example projects built with PowerSync on Web, see our [Demo Apps / Example Projects](https://docs.powersync.com/resources/demo-apps-example-projects#js-web) gallery.
+Most of these projects can also be found in the [`demos/`](../demos/) directory.

 # Found a bug or need help?